We follow the National Curriculum.

 At East Oxford Primary School, we have developed an "expert" curriculum which enables children to study and research themes in depth which generate high levels of interest and motivation.
 Our curriculum is unique in that the topic blocks have been developed by a working party of children in partnership with staff.
 We fulfil (and go beyond!) the orders for the revised 2014 National Curriculum.
 Children have access to specialist teaching in Art and Physical Education, as well as Forest Schools for some year groups.
 We have an outdoor learning officer, who delivers gardening and nature study across the whole school.
-We also work in partnership with external organisations such as Reading Quest and Pegasus Theatre to enhance our curriculum.
+We also work in partnership with external organisations such as Quest for Learning and Oxfordshire Music Service to enhance our curriculum.
 The Year 5 curriculum is currently enhanced by the teaching of Latin, delivered by The Iris Project.

 Strong attention is given to ensuring that all our children make rapid progress in basic skills and apply these throughout their learning.
 Last year, children across the school made progress which was significantly better than that typically found nationally.

 Early Years Foundation Stage.
 The core feature of our curriculum in the Foundation Stage is the close attention and detail paid to a strong child initiated and reactive curriculum.
 Regular parental Stay and Play sessions with personalised learning planning ensures that all children get off to a flying start at East Oxford.
 Our setting has a super outdoor environment where children can access daily learning activities mirroring our indoor provision.